Leaving Care and Transition

 When allocating a Leaving Care Worker to an individual young person, consideration must be given to the wishes of the young person and to issues of gender, race, religion, linguistics, disabilities and equal opportunities.
 The assessment of need and a judgment as to who is most appropriate to fulfil the role of Leaving Care Worker will influence the choice and allocation of worker.

-Care leavers under the age of 25 who wish to take up a programme of education or training will have an entitlement to resume support from a Leaving Care Worker previously responsible for their leaving care support.
+Care leavers under the age of 25 who wish to take up a programme of education or training will be able to request support from a Leaving Care Worker previously responsible for their leaving care support.

 5. Social Workers